1 Introduction

 3. For the objective you chose in part 2, make a list of at least three stakeholders who should participate in the planning and design of the Campus APM.
 Why should these stakeholders be consulted?
 What part do they play in the planning and design of the APM?

-The Components of the System.
-For the Automated Campus People Mover (APM) proposed in a previous question, list the necessary components that will make up the system.
+For the Automated Campus People Mover (APM) proposed in HW 5, list the necessary components that will make up the system.
 Why were these components the ones that stood out to you?
 Do the components change depending on what APM objective is chosen?

-Issues for Viability.
-Discuss the viability issues associated with the Automated Campus People Mover (APM) proposed in a previous question.
+Discuss the viability issues associated with the Automated Campus People Mover (APM) proposed in HW 5.
 What could dissuade people from supporting this project?
 Are there any social issues that could affect the execution of the project?

 Build a matrix as shown below, with the 3 elements of sustainability as the rows (Economic, Environmental, and Social sustainability) and the 3 elements of transportation engineering (Components, design / construction, and issues for viability) as the columns.
 In each cell of the matrix, briefly identify a technology, practice, or policy that you think could help the transportation system in the United States be more sustainable.